Smart Community Corps Internship Program Summer 2021

 - Interested students must submit an online application with resume and a letter of recommendation

-- The online application process opens in January and closes February 26, 2021
+- The online application process opens in January and closes February 26, 2021 at 5pm

 - Our Community partners and GA Smart staff will interview applicants in early March, with offers extended by the end of March